In The Desert

 This time lapse is very short but shows 223 photos of the complete Annular Solar Eclipse and the sunset at Antelope Peak.
 Over 2 hours of photographs compressed into a short time lapse.
-Even if you saw the eclipse this should interest you.
+Even if you saw the eclipse this might interest you.

 Photography, How it was done